zhulinn/P2P-File-System-Python/README.md

 # Peer-to-Peer with Centralized Index (P2P-CI) System

-Internet protocol standards are defined in documents called “Requests for Comments” (RFCs).
-RFCs are available for download from the IETF web site (http://www.ietf.org/).
-Rather than using this centralized server for downloading RFCs, you will build a P2P-CI system in which peers who wish to download an RFC that they do not have in their hard drive, may download it from another active peer who does.
+This application is a P2P file sharing system with a centralized index (CI), in which peers who wish to download a file that they do not have in their hard drive, may download it from another active peer who does.
 All communication among peers or between a peer and the server will take place over TCP.

+The project goals:
+- Becoming familiar with network programming and the socket interface
+- Creating server processes that wait for connections
+- Creating client processes that contact a well-known server and exchange data over the Internet
+- Defining a simple application protocol and making sure that peers and server follow precisely the specifications for their side of the - protocol in order to accomplish particular tasks
+- Creating and managing a centralized index at the server based on information provided by the peers
+- Implementing a concurrent server that is capable of carrying out communication with multiple clients simultaneously

 # Screenshot
 ![](testing-files/server.png)